mchilli/macropad/README.md

 -   Groups can store more macros or groups
 -   Define encoder macros for different groups
 -   Choose colors for every single macro or group
+-   Up to about **400** key configs, depending on the size of the macros
 -   Save your configurations locally by downloading it as a JSON file

 -   Device settings: